giswqs/geog-312/book/geospatial/maplibre.md

 m.layer_interact()
 ```

-We can also overlay other data layers on top of Earth Engine data layers.
+You can overlay Earth Engine data with other 3D elements, like buildings, to create a multi-layered, interactive map.
+If you have an Earth Engine account, authenticate and initialize Earth Engine in your notebook by uncommenting the relevant code.

 ```{code-cell} ipython3
 m = leafmap.Map(